1712n/wall-e/src/prompt/markdown/documentation.md

    embedding: vector('embedding', { dimensions: 3 })
 })
 ```
+#### Vector Similarity Search

-To search for similar guides by embedding, you can use gt and sql operators with cosineDistance function to calculate the similarity between the embedding column and the generated embedding:
+To perform vector similarity search, you can use gt and sql operators with cosineDistance function to calculate the similarity between the embedding column and the generated embedding:
 ```ts
 import { cosineDistance, desc, gt, sql } from 'drizzle-orm';
 import { generateEmbedding } from './embedding';